Hekb/Photography-Book/README.md

 # Screenshots

 # How to run
-Clone the repo and run .xcworkspace file with XCode.
+Clone the repo and run .xcworkspace file after unzipping with XCode. if there are any issues while running it might be because Firebase access rules.
 # Technologies
 1. Swift
 2. Firebase